tdilauro/Simplified-wiki/LibraryRegistry.md

 - Logo - A small graphic representing your library.
 This is shown in SimplyE when your library is selected, and it's also shown when your library shows up in lists.
 See below for details.
 - Color - One of a fixed set of values to be used as the text color in the app when the library is selected.
 By default, SimplyE uses a grey color scheme.
 - Alternate library names - If your library is known by an abbreviation or a nickname, provide it so we can use it when handling searches.
-- ZIP codes covered - If your library serves residents of particular ZIP codes, provide those ZIP codes.
-This will help people find your library by searching for their ZIP code.

 - Branch location(s) - If your library has one or more physical branches,
 - Coverage area shapefile - If you have an ESRI shapefile for the area your library covers, provide it.
 Most of the time it's easier to provide city names and ZIP codes.
 - Online signup link - If you offer your patrons the opportunity to sign up for a library card online, and you want us to advertise this fact in the registry, send us the link to the signup form.
 To actually get this to work, you will also need to configure your circulation manager or Authentication for OPDS document with the online signup link.
 We don't store this link, we only need it for verification purposes so we can flip a yes/no switch.